Tech companies go big and small for net neutrality protest

 Related: Amazon, Reddit, Etsy plan to protest for net neutrality

 The current FCC rules, put in place during the Obama Administration, treat internet providers such as Comcast and AT&T like public utilities.
 They prevent providers from speeding up, slowing down or blocking content, or creating different tiers of paid access.
-AT&T is seeking to acquire Time Warner, the parent corporation of CNN.
+(AT&T is seeking to acquire Time Warner, the parent corporation of CNN.)

 FCC Chairman Ajit Pai, appointed by President Trump in January, says repealing the current net neutrality rules will lead to more innovation.